Blind Woman’s Bluff

 “You call it, Baby.”

 “Question, Bad Man.
 If you’re willing to pay two grand to get the doll back, what’s it worth?”

 “Let’s see the hardware, gentlemen.”
 Steiner smiled at Zeeman for a second.
 “Then we’ll get down and dirty.”

 “I’m clean,” Menotti lampooned.
 He tossed his partner a wink.
 “You holdin’, Baby?”

 “Just the lucky piece between my legs.”

-“Nietzsche said, ‘.
+“Nietzsche said, ‘A casual stroll through the lunatic asylum shows that faith does not prove anything.’”
+Steiner’s tone became acidic.
 “Gentlemen, my faith is unshakable.
 But, I can’t do business unless you get on board.”

 Menotti flicked the ash from his cigar with a fingernail, without removing the tobacco stick from his mouth.
 “How’re you fixed for deadly, Steiner?”

 The little man casually took a stiletto knife from his jacket pocket.
 He pressed the button on the handle.
 Instantly, a glinting blade popped out.